NEWSLETTER - January 2020

-The next Coffee morning will be on Saturday December 21st in the St John Ambulance Hall at 10 am, when we will be entertained by the Whalers Singers and the U3A Recorder Group.
+The next Coffee morning will be on Saturday February 15th at 10.00 a.m. in the St John Ambulance Hall.

-If you would like to take a table during 2020 please speak to Anne Jackson on 01947 810590, and she will arrange a date for you.
+If you would like to take a table to raise money for your favourite charity during 2020 please speak to any committee member and a date will be arranged for you.

 Chairman: Anne Jackson 01947 810590